 Readers have occasionally said they asked to receive the "Column Alert" e-mail when the new column is posted, but did not receive it.

-I moved to the web in 2010 and despite sometimes being in places where an internet connection was difficult, husband Art has managed to post a new column every Friday for the past decade.
+I moved to the web in 2010 and despite sometimes being in places where an internet connection was difficult, husband Art has managed to post a new column every Friday.
 This is typically done around 9 a.m.
 Central Standard Time, although it may occur much earlier - which is more common - or later.

 After it is posted, he sends an alert to those who have requested a reminder.